BCDA-APS/use_bluesky/python_installation/README.md

 ## Setup custom environment for Bluesky

+More details on this step are described in the [wiki](https://github.com/BCDA-APS/use_bluesky/wiki/Install-Bluesky-packages).

 Activate a conda environment (such as the base environment).
 For example at APS:

     bash